wolfSSL/wolfBoot/docs/Renesas.md

   - [IDE/Renesas/e2studio/RX72N/Readme_withTSIP.md](/IDE/Renesas/e2studio/RX72N/Readme_withTSIP.md)

 All of the Renesas examples support using e2Studio.
-The Renesas RX parts support using the rx-gcc cross compiler with the default Makefile and example .config files.
+The Renesas RX parts support using wolfBoot Makefile's with the rx-elf-gcc cross-compiler and example .config files.

 ### RX TSIP

 1) Setup a Renesas KeyWrap account and do the PGP key exchange. https://dlm.renesas.com/keywrap
 You will get a public key from Renesas `keywrap-pub.key` that needs imported to PGP/GPG.
-Note: You cannot use RSA 4096-bit key, must be 2048 or 3072.
+Note: You cannot use RSA 4096-bit key, must be RSA-2048 or RSA-3072.

 2) Using "Security Key Management Tool" create 32-byte UFPK (User Factory Programming Key).
 This can be a random 32-byte value.
 Example: Random 32-bytes `B94A2B96 1C755101 74F0C967 ECFC20B3 77C7FB25 6DB627B1 BFFADEE0 5EE98AC4`

-3) Sign and Encrypt the 32-byte binary file with PGP the sample.key.
+3) Sign and Encrypt the 32-byte binary file with PGP the `sample.key`.
 Result is `sample.key.gpg`.
 Use GPG4Win and the Sign/Encrypt option.
 Sign with your own GPG key and encrypt with the Renesas public key.

 4) Use https://dlm.renesas.com/keywrap to wrap `sample.key.gpg`.